Aptoide/bds-unity-plugin/README.md

 6. You'll be redirected to the _BDS portal_ and have your account confirmed.
 You can now login by pressing the _Login_ button, filling in your details and pressing the _Login_ button again.

 7. Congratulations!
 You're now inside the BDS portal, ready to upload your first app.
-To do so click the _Add App_ button.
+Before that let's get your _BDS Wallet Address_.
+On the left pane click _Wallet_ then click _Deposit AAPC_.
+This will load give you your _BDS Wallet Address_ store it as you will need it later.

+8. Now on the same left pane click _Manage Apps_ and the _Add App_.

-8. Fill in the _app package name_ (should be the same as the one used for Google Play).
+9. Fill in the _app package name_ (should be the same as the one used for Google Play).
 Press the _Next_ button.

-9. Now you're asked if you want to start monetizing your app.
+10. Now you're asked if you want to start monetizing your app.
 Whatever the answer, make sure that you store the _Public Key_ that's given to you next to the _Wallet Address_.
 You'll need both these values as inputs when integrating the plugin on Unity.

 ### First App upload
 Time to upload an APK of your app.
 For the upload to get through there are some mandatory steps that you need to follow.